Categories

 Hunt Roan Antelope with Nick

-Roan hunting – one of the largest antelope species, only the Eland, is larger.
+Roan hunting – one of the largest antelope species, only the Eland is larger.
+Roan Antelope are one of the largest species of antelope in Africa, second only to Eland and large Kudu bulls.
 Male Kudu can exceed them in weight.

 They measure 75 – 94 inches from the head to the base of the tail, and the tail measures 15 – 19 inches.